CALIFORNIA

 -

-Clean Power Alliance is currently California’s largest CCA and serves approximately 3 million customers and 1 million customer accounts across 31 communities throughout Southern California.
+Clean Power Alliance is currently California’s largest CCA and serves over 3 million customers and 1 million customer accounts across 35 communities throughout Southern California.

 -